Please note that we still have a couple more speakers to announce.

 Julia Byers graduated in 2016 from the University of Michigan – Ann Arbor, where she studied Honors Creative Writing & Literature and Global Media Studies (Film).
 She graduated with Distinction and Highest Honors.
 She then attended the inaugural Columbia Publishing Course UK, a one-month intensive certificate course focused on the publishing industry, run in collaboration by Columbia University and Exeter College, Oxford University.
 In 2017, she moved to New York City to complete a six-month editorial internship at Scholastic.
-In her free time, she directs bookish nonprofit organization Chapter One Events and is a writer and amateur photographer.
+She now spends her days as an assistant at a children’s literary agency.
+In her free time, she directs bookish nonprofit organization Chapter One Events and is a writer and photographer.
 Her writing has received a variety of honors, including a Hopwood Award, the Arthur Miller Award, and first place in the children’s/YA fiction category of the Writer’s Digest Annual Writing Competition.

 Julia will be moderating Ch21Con’s young publishing panel, as well as co-moderating the conferences’ combined ask anything panel with Emma Rose Ryan.